JohnReedLOL/scala-trace-debug/README.md

 ![ContainerExample](http://i.imgur.com/IMk1CnM.png)

+^ A String containing the stack trace is obtained on line 33 and passed into println on line 34.
+The number of elements printed is adjustable.

 ^ Works for any Scala container.
 To pass in Java containers, you can [import import scala.collection.JavaConversions._](http://stackoverflow.com/questions/9638492/conversion-of-scala-map-containing-boolean-to-java-map-containing-java-lang-bool)

 ____________________________________________________________________________________________________________________

 **Cheat Sheet / Examples:**

 [Methods available through implicit conversion](http://ec2-52-87-157-20.compute-1.amazonaws.com/#info.collaboration_station.debug.package$$ImplicitTrace)